DavidPollack43/Tip-Off-Teams/README.md

 ## Project Name: Tip-Off Teams
 By *David Pollack*

+## Instructions:

+Select a team to view their starters/stats.
+Once a team is selected, you can view their stats on the screen.
+Any questions about stats can be answered by clicked the Stats Info button on the top of the screen.
+Hit the back button to get back to team selection.

 ## Project Overview:

 The project aims to provide an interactive and visually compelling overview of NBA team starting lineups for the 2023-2024 season.
 Users will be initially presented with a clean and well-arranged landing page showcasing the logos of all NBA teams.
 Upon selecting a team logo, they'll be transitioned smoothly to a dedicated team page.
 This page will be segmented into five distinct sections, each representing a starter from the basketball team.
 Within these sections, a semi-transparent/faded image of the player will be presented, with the player's stats cleanly overlaying or displayed beside the image.